pascaldekloe/slimit/README.md

 ## About

-… size boundaries on UTF-8 data for the Go progamming language.
+… size cuts on UTF-8 data for the Go progamming language.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).